NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1Particle.md

 **Note**: This one doesn't make any judgements about final-stateness

-<a href="http://example.org/classes/classrivet_1_1a/">A</a> "direct" particle is one directly connected to the hard process.
+A "direct" particle is one directly connected to the hard process.
 It is a preferred alias for "prompt", since it has no confusing implications about distinguishability by timing information.

 The boolean arguments allow a decay lepton to be considered direct if its parent was a "real" direct lepton.

-< TodoReplace awkward caching with C++17 std::optional

-TodoWould be nicer to be able to write this recursively up the chain, exiting as soon as a parton or string/cluster is seen

 ### function isPrompt